Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 Classroom language is the most direct tool for building this culture.
 Teachers who consistently use metacognitive language model the behaviour they want learners to adopt.
 "I'm going to think about what I already know before we start" is metacognitive planning.
 "I noticed I made an error here and I want to understand why" is metacognitive evaluation.
 "This is confusing me, so I'm going to try a different approach" is metacognitive monitoring.
 When learners hear this language daily, they acquire the vocabulary and the habits that go with it.
 This is especially important for learners from disadvantaged backgrounds, who are less likely to have encountered this language at home.

-Classroom routines that build in metacognitive moments are more reliable than activities that depend on teacher memory.
-A two-minute planning prompt before every extended writing task.
-A mid-task check-in question built into every practical activity.
-A post-task "what was hard and what did you do about it?" question before moving to the next lesson segment.
-When metacognitive pauses are structurally built into lesson design rather than added when time permits, they become normal and expected.
-Learners who experience them consistently across subjects and years develop them as genuine habits rather than performed responses.
+Classroom routines that include metacognitive moments are more reliable than activities that rely on teacher memory.
+Use a two-minute planning prompt before every extended writing task.
+Add a mid-task check-in question to every practical activity.
+Before moving on, ask, "what was hard and what did you do about it?"

-Thinking frameworks improve learners' metacognition.
-De Bono's Six Thinking Hats (de Bono) helps learners consider evidence and risks.
-Learners move past usual thought patterns this way.
-Bloom's Taxonomy, recall to evaluation, offers similar benefits.
+Thinking frameworks can improve learners' metacognition.
+De Bono's Six Thinking Hats (de Bono) helps learners look at evidence and risks.
+This can help them move beyond their usual thought patterns.
+Bloom (Bloom, 1956)'s Taxonomy, from recall to evaluation, offers similar benefits.

 What makes the difference between teachers who see genuine metacognitive growth in their classes and those who do not is rarely the choice of specific strategy or tool.
 It is consistency, explicitness, and the willingness to value the process of thinking as much as its products.
 Learners learn to think about their thinking when teachers persistently, visibly, and without embarrassment think about theirs.